uneasyjackson/uneasyjackson/README.md

 - Responsive design that works on all devices
 - Multi-page website with separate HTML files for each section
-- 5 pages: Home, About Me, Portfolio, Resume, and Contact
+- 5 pages: Home, About, Portfolio, Resume, and Contact
 - Interactive portfolio filtering
 - Animated typing effect
 - Mobile-friendly navigation with hamburger menu